astropy/astropy-APEs/APE22.rst

 **We do nothing:**

 This is the status quo.
-It is not a good option because it is not solve the issue.
-The aforementioned problems of not i) knowing what is stable and supported, and what is not, remain.
+It is not a good option because it does not solve the issue.
+The aforementioned problems of not knowing what is stable and supported, and what is not, remain.

 **We allow** ``__all__`` **to be optional:**